Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * Unconfirmed frame:
   The sender does not ask the receiver to acknowledge the frame.

-As SCHC defines its own acknowledgment mechanisms, SCHC does not require to use LoRaWAN Confirmed frames.
+As SCHC defines its own acknowledgment mechanisms, SCHC does not require the to use of LoRaWAN Confirmed frames (MType=0b100 as per
+{{lora-alliance-spec}})

 ## LoRaWAN MAC Frames